doctrine/DoctrineFixturesBundle/Resources/doc/index.rst

 database.
 By default, these classes live in ``src/AppBundle/DataFixtures/ORM/`` (``src/AppBundle/DataFixtures/MongoDB/`` when using ODM).

-Imagine that you want to add some ``Product`` objects to you database.
+Imagine that you want to add some ``Product`` objects to your database.
 No problem!
 Just create a fixtures class and start adding products!

 .. code-block:: php